benarnav/benarnav.github.io/posts/arrivals_rgb_display.md

 ---
-title: "How to (almost) never miss the subway again"
+title: "How to never miss the subway again"
 layout: post
 ---
 I've [posted the code](https://github.com/benarnav/arrivals-board) for the display and invite you to contribute by adding support for your local transit agency!